Halfway Houses in Idaho

 Services provided:

-• Hepatitis education, counseling and support, counseling for families and substance use education
+• Hepatitis education, counseling and support, counseling for individuals and counseling for groups

 Port Of Hope Centers Inc Outpatient - Coeur d Alene, ID